gspanoae/softwareranch.github.io/_posts/2016-01-22-machine-learning-resources.md

 I asked myself what are some good resources for learning machine learning.
 I found a couple on Udacity which seem good.
 There are also courses on statistics which explain the basics.
 I\`ll keep adding to these lists when i find more.

-The Udacity !Intro to Machine Learning course is really good, i am making my way through it at the moment and am enjoying it.
+The Udacity Intro to Machine Learning course is really good, i am making my way through it at the moment and am enjoying it.

 These courses: